 Where we Stayed on Cape Breton Island

 We stayed in two different places in Cape Breton Island, and I highly recommend both.
-You’ll also find some other really fun options tucked in with the coolest things to do on Cape Breton Island.

 Here’s where we stayed: